Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

 that are present in the membrane.
 These mechanisms are defined in MOD files as a set of equations and their parameters, which are compiled and loaded into NEURON.

+We will add the default mechanisms to the model wich include the leak channel and synaptic mechanisms.

 .. code-block:: python

     >>> model.add_default_mechanisms(recompile=False)

+We can see the available mechanisms with the :code:`list_mechanisms` method.

 .. code-block:: python

     >>> model.list_mechanisms()
-    ['Leak', 'Nav', 'Kv']
+    ['Nav', 'Kv']

-We will add the default and user-defined mechanisms to the model and distribute their parameters across the cell.
+Next we will add user-defined mechanisms to the model and distribute their parameters across the cell.

 .. code-block:: python